SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *I like the flowing skirt, maybe we should bring more attention to it?*

-Pinkie said, "let's make the skirt pop somehow."
+Pinkie said, "Let's make the skirt pop somehow."

-Fluttershy thought for a second before suggesting, "like an edge trim?"
+Fluttershy thought for a second before suggesting, "Like an edge trim?"

 "Yea, let's make it purple to match her mane," Pinkie said ecstatically.

 "Okay," Fluttershy said before she went and picked up the purple bolt of fabric.

-She unwound a single fold from the bolt, "how thick do you want the trim?"
+She unwound a single fold from the bolt.
+"How thick do you want the trim?"
 Fluttershy asked.

-Pinkie imagined the trim on the dress, *hmm.* She held her hoof up to her imagination and said, "about half my hoof."
+Pinkie imagined the trim on the dress, *hmm.* She held her hoof up to her imagination and said, "About half my hoof."

 "Okay," Fluttershy said as she began to cut the fabric to length.

-Fluttershy held the purple strip up to the skirt, aligning it, "can you hold this?"
+Fluttershy held the purple strip up to the skirt, aligning it.
+"Can you hold this?"
 Fluttershy asked.

 Pinkie held it as Fluttershy pinned it with a safely pin.